- Kate Phelan

 The Crypt at Christchurch Cathedral

 As Dublin’s oldest building – founded in 1030 – Christchurch Cathedral is sure to have some secrets.
-Its crypt is the largest in Britain or Ireland at over 60 metres, and is full of artefacts and historical treasures, such as the stocks that were once used for public punishments in Christ Church Place, as well as a mummified cat and rat.
+Its crypt is the largest in Britain at over 60 metres, and is full of artefacts and historical treasures, such as the stocks that were once used for public punishments in Christ Church Place, as well as a mummified cat and rat.
 The two – nicknamed Tom and Jerry – were found inside an organ pipe in the 1850s and are mentioned in James Joyce’s Finnegans Wake.

 Christchurch Cathedral, Christchurch Place, Dublin 8, Ireland +353 1 677 8099

 The Shrine of St Valentine